 - Your personal details (Your name, NHS number, home address and date of birth) and relevant clinical information (NJR Index Number, Operation Date, Procedure Type, Side, Hospital, Lead Surgeon, Consultant in Charge, Beyond Compliance implants used) about your healthcare including x-ray images, results of examinations and tests,

 - We will send the following identifiers to NHS Digital: BC Index Number (Audit ID), Gender, Date of Birth, NHS Number and Postcode.
-If you have participated, your responses to Patient Reported Outcomes Measures (PROMs) surveys including those held by NHS Digital (for more information see http://content.digital.nhs.uk/proms) will be sent back to NPS, with your identifiers removed and just your BC Index Number attached.
+If you have participated, your responses to Patient Reported Outcomes Measures (PROMs) surveys including those held by NHS Digital (for more information see http://content.digital.nhs.uk/proms) will be sent back to NEC, with your identifiers removed and just your BC Index Number attached.

 - All information will be held until such time that the implant is no longer monitored through the Beyond Compliance Service, at which point your personal identifiers will be removed from our records.

 - HQIP is the Data Controller for the National Joint Registry (NJR).
-NPS is the Data Controller for Beyond Compliance (BC) and, after BC consent has been recorded, will only use the information for the BC service.
+NEC is the Data Controller for Beyond Compliance (BC) and, after BC consent has been recorded, will only use the information for the BC service.

 If you have not provided consent to the National Joint Registry, the procedure details will be stored without any personal details.
 Personal details may only be added by the surgeon responsible for your care.

 Your data will be stored in a secure facility managed by NEC Software Services (UK) Ltd. (“NEC”).
 NEC will not release your personal information unless required by law or where there is a clear overriding public interest.

 Information about your surgery, with your personal data removed, will be made available to the manufacturer of your implant, to independent assessors from the Beyond Compliance Advisory Group, and to other healthcare professionals.